 Oakwood Hardware is a special restaurant in the sometimes overlooked area on Oakwood north of St. Clair.
 I went to high school on Oakwood, so the neighbourhood has a down home, untouched feel to me.

-Chef and owner of Oakwood Hardware Anne Sorrenti has been everything from a Chopped champion to a single mother to a political assistant.
+Chef and owner of Oakwood Hardware Anne Sorrenti has been everything from a Chopped champion to a political assistant.
 Growing up in Kensington with a German mother and an Italian father, and now married to a Trinidadian, food has always surrounded her.

 A ladder strung with lights hangs from the ceiling, an antique hand-operated drill serves as the house beer tap, and knick knacks are buried in a bar top that emulates a sandbox or archeological dig.